mdavids/rfc/content/draft-davids-forsalereg-15.md

 >Any issues that arise with the management of this registry will be resolved by IANA in consultation
 >with the Independent Submissions Editor.

-# Privacy Considerations {#privacy}

-The use of the "\_for-sale" leaf node name publicly indicates the intent to sell a domain name.
-Domain holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.

-There is a risk of data scraping, such as email addresses and phone numbers.

-Publishing contact information may expose domain holders to spam, or unwanted contact.

 # Security Considerations {#security}

 One use of the TXT record type defined in this document is to parse the content